c3g/GenPipes_Docs/docs/source/faq/faq_new_users.rst

 **Response**

-Gmail or your work ID should be fine as long as you provide the name of your institution (or college in case of students).
+GMail or your work ID should be fine as long as you provide the name of your institution (or college in case of students).

 My account is activated.
 How do I learn more about Compute Canada Servers and resources available?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++